pettably/clocky/README.md

 Display must be set as 20Mhz.
 Any higher wont show correctly

-Timers resetting themselves - I noticed that the screen is psuhing against the enclosure which was causing ghost touches.
+Timers resetting themselves - I noticed that the screen is pushing against the enclosure which was causing ghost touches.
 Just had to pull the screen forward a bit.